 In 2018, the Firebelles took over the sole responsibility of the Snack Shack service when the Lady Niners and Lady Eighteeners decided to focus on their service within the golf community.
 This gave the Firebelles the opportunity of providing even more money back into the community.

 It is not mandatory for a Firebelle to serve at the Snack Shack, however many find it fun and a great way to meet new people.
-The “Openers” and “Closers” remind one of a community service sorority that gets the job done.
+Whether you volunteer as an “Opener” or “Closer” or for “Sales Service”, these volunteers are the ones that get the job done!
 Our volunteers for the day have the golfers’ never-ending gratitude for their smiles and gracious hospitality – no need to be shy!
 Managers and Openers will guide volunteers through the process while working in the Snack Shack.

 Volunteers tend to really sparkle when a golfer comes up to the counter of the Shack and announces that he or she isn’t hungry but, because you’re a Firebelle, they are leaving you a five-dollar tip.
 So, come join us at the oasis on the 9th tee!